-Our vision is a world in which all people have the opportunity to lift themselves, their families and their communities out of poverty.
+Our vision is a world in which all people have the opportunity to reach their full potential and work towards a better future.
 A world where all children go to school, families are fed and communities thrive.

-Gifts left in Wills are vital to the future of our work.
 People living in poverty need a secure income to survive.
-Our services enable people to develop their small businesses and work their own way out of poverty, giving them dignity and a future hope for themselves, their families and their communities.
+Our projects enable people to develop their small businesses and work their own way out of poverty, giving them dignity and a future hope for themselves, their families and their communities.
 By investing in the lives of poor communities, you can have an impact that reaches beyond a lifetime.

 Please remember Opportunity International in your Will.
-With 98% of micro-loans being repaid and recycled, it is a gift that really does keep on giving.
+It is a gift that really does keep on giving.
 It will last for generations.

 Our promises to you…

 - We will respect your right to privacy – you do not have to tell us your decision (although we would love to be able to say thank you).

 - We understand that those you care about come first.

 - We understand that circumstances may change and this may result in you taking us out of your Will.

 - We will keep you updated on our work which is only made possible by gifts like yours.
 Just let us know how you would prefer to receive this information.

 - We promise to handle your gift with sensitivity and respect.